 Recent housing market trends and forecasts for Seattle, Washington suggest that housing prices won’t rise that much in 2020 as they have in years past.
 It seems as though Seattle housing prices have peaked, with the local market consider “cool” right now.

 Housing Prices Increasing Into 2020

-After peaking in the summer of 2018, housing prices in Seattle have been on a steady decline since, going from $752,000 in June 2018 to the current price of $714,600 as of July 2019.
-Real estate research firm Zillow anticipates that prices will continue to dip by another 3.9% over the next year.
+After peaking in the summer of 2018, housing prices in Seattle have been on a steady decline since, going from $752,000 in June 2018 to $728,000 by October 2019.
+But after declining 2.3% over the past 12 months, prices in Seattle are starting to come back slightly, and are now at $741,800 as of January 2020.
+Real estate research firm Zillow anticipates that prices should pick up over the next year.

 This is a big difference from where the Seattle housing market has been over the previous six years up to mid-2018, where housing prices increased over 115%.
 During those years, average home prices in Seattle were increasing at a faster pace compared to most other centers across the nation.

 Cool Seattle Housing Market Right Now, But Warming Into 2020

 The supply situation in Seattle has been rather tight over the past few years along with the high level of demand in the area, which is what has largely contributed to the rapid price gains in the area.
 But today, the inventory situation is much different.

 The inventory situation in the Seattle real estate market has improved slightly over the past couple of months, which is helping to give buyers more to choose from.
 While still a far cry from a balanced market, the housing supply in Seattle and surrounding King County looks like it is improving right now and should continue to do so into the next few months.

 The market has been cool for a while in Seattle, and continues to be as of January 2020.
 But according to Zillow, the market should warm up into 2020.
 More specifically, the real estate research firm predicts prices in Seattle will increase 4.2% over the next 12 months.